School Leadership

 Article 6 of the 2009 Education Law No.833-IIIQ outlines the state standards in the field of education, emphasizing their role in shaping general norms based on scientific and pedagogical principles for school management.
 These standards are designed to reflect unified state requirements for individuals, society, and the state over a specified period, of not less than 5 years.
 The standards take into account international measures, and national and universal values in education.
 The relevant executive authority of an educational institution determines the state education standards and their validity period.
 These standards cover various aspects, including content, management, infrastructure, and quality indicators of learners.
 All educational institutions are required to organize education by these standards.
 Additionally, the evaluation of educational activities, the level of education, and learner achievements relies on these standards during accreditation and attestation.
 Special state standards are established for the education of individuals with limited health opportunities.
 However, the law does not explicitly refer to school directors/principals in the standards despite referring to the standards of school management.

-The Institute of Professional Development of Educational Workers of the Ministry of Education of the Republic of Azerbaijan outlines competencies for democratic culture adopted in a meeting of education ministers of member countries of the 2016 European Cultural Convention.
+The Education Institute of the Republic of Azerbaijan outlines competencies for democratic culture adopted in a meeting of education ministers of member countries of the 2016 European Cultural Convention.
 It covers values such as human dignity and cultural diversity, approaches including openness, respect, and civic thinking, as well as skills like independent learning, critical thinking, and empathy.
 It includes competencies in conflict resolution, linguistic abilities, collaboration, and resilience to ambiguity and emphasizes knowledge and critical understanding of oneself, language, communication, and the world, but it does not specifically refer to school directors.

 Roles